 Proving Negligence in an Atlanta Personal Injury Claim

-If you are hoping to get the most out of your broken bone injury claim, your attorney must show the liable party was negligent and breached their duty of care.
+To get the most out of your broken bone injury claim, our lawyers will show the liable party was negligent and breached their duty of care.
 The elements of negligence are as follows:

 - Duty of care